 - Having an "average" or "above average" status means that there are no major problems with this keyword's expected clickthrough rate when compared to all other keywords across AdWords.

 - A "below average" status means that you might want to consider changing your ad text so that it's more closely related to your top keywords.

 - Use this status to help identify keywords that might not be relevant enough to perform well.

 - This expected clickthrough rate is a prediction, so it's different from the actual clickthrough rates shown in the "CTR" column of your account.
-Unlike the "CTR" column, this status considers how this keyword performs both within your account and across all other advertisers' accounts.
-This status has also been adjusted to eliminate the influence of ad position and other factors that affect visibility, such as extensions.
+Unlike the "CTR" column, this status considers how the keyword performs both within your account and across all other advertisers' accounts.
+This status has also been adjusted to eliminate the influence of ad position and other factors that affect prominence and visibility, such as extensions.